globalise-huygens/xml_segmentation_tanap/README.md

 1. Make sure you have a folder/directory containing only xml files from a specific inventory
 2. Navigate to the “Script Version of Segmentation Classifier” folder in terminal
 3. Type in terminal "python apply_model.py <XML_DIR> <MODEL_PATH> <LABEL_ENCODER_PATH> <OUTPUT_CSV>"
 4. The items in <brackets> should be replaced with the paths to your directories.
-For the <MODEL_PATH> and <LABEL_ENCODER_PATH> sections*.
-You can find the files in the same directory as apply_model.py
+For the <MODEL_PATH> and <LABEL_ENCODER_PATH> sections, you can find the files in the same directory as apply_model.py*.
 5. Run the command
 6. Enjoy